YahyaAsmara/CivicLink/README.md

 ## Contact

-LawHub was created by 5 group members
+LawHub was created by 5 group members for **Hack The Change 2024.**
 - Yahya Asmara: yahya.asmara@ucalgary.ca
 - ...
 - ...